TheimerTR/Engine_Bones/docs/README.md

 ## UI Sub-System

-Engine Bones has a UI implementation based on the Unity system that uses a canvas to place the UI elements.
-It allows the creation of customizable buttons, input texts, chechers, text and images, which can be moved and rescaled with the guizmos in the editor window and with a drag in the game window.
+Engine Bones has an UI implementation based on the Unity system that uses a canvas to place the UI elements.
+It allows the creation of customizable buttons, input texts, checkers, text and images, which can be moved and rescaled with the guizmos in the editor window and with the drag function in the game window.

 ![gif1](https://raw.githubusercontent.com/TheimerTR/Engine_Bones/main/docs/images/gif1.gif)
 ![gif2](https://raw.githubusercontent.com/TheimerTR/Engine_Bones/main/docs/images/gif2.gif)